 one-board solid mahogany top with conforming cross-banded top edge inlay

 Typically, most fan-inlaid chests employ prefabricated, “one-size-fits-all” quarter-round, convex fan inlays on each drawer.
-More readily seen above the arches on some George III and Federal sideboards and clock tympanums, pre-made concave fan spandrels must often be altered to correctly fit their reserve.
+More readily seen above the arches on some George III and Federal sideboards and chests, pre-made concave fan spandrels must often be altered to correctly fit their reserve.
 This chest’s graduated, asymmetrical spandrels were made individually (in sets of four) to complement the progressively tighter radiuses of each drawer’s stadium inlay.

 a small George III sideboard

 one-piece yellow pine bottom board

 English influenced chamfered backboard panels with central batten